 If one of the situations below applies, you may enroll yourself and/or your eligible dependents within 31 days of the event.
-If you do not enroll within 31 days of the event, you will not be able to enroll until the next annual enrollment period.
-When you have a special enrollment right, if you are already enrolled and are adding a dependent, you may also change medical options at that time.
+If you do not enroll within 31 days of the event, you will be not able to enroll until the next annual enrollment period.